DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxHtmlEditor/3 Methods/getModule(moduleName).md

 ---
 You can get DevExtreme <a href="https://github.com/DevExpress/devextreme-quill/tree/master/modules" target="_blank">Quill modules</a>, DevExtreme <a href="https://github.com/DevExpress/DevExtreme/tree/20_2/js/ui/html_editor/modules" target="_blank">UI modules</a>, or custom modules.

-Make sure that modules you want to get are not disabled in the [customizeModules](/Documentation/ApiReference/UI_Widgets/dxHtmlEditor/Configuration/#customizeModules) function.
+If you implement the [customizeModules](/Documentation/ApiReference/UI_Widgets/dxHtmlEditor/Configuration/#customizeModules) function, make sure that it does not disable the modules that you want to get.